 Because one of the most important parts of relocation is the change of address, you should inform all relevant institutions about it.
-Besides notifying the post office, you should inform your credit card company, bank, the insurance company, and your attorney.
+Besides notifying the post office, you should inform your credit card company, bank, insurance company, and your attorney.

 Switching Utilities and Canceling Subscriptions Should Also Be in Your Relocation Plan

 Before you relocate, don’t forget to arrange that your current home’s utilities are switched off a day after you move.
 Canceling cable, internet, and landline phone is another important thing you should do before the relocation day comes.
 Keep in mind that there might be some cancelation fees, so include these costs into your budget plan.

 You’ll need gas, electricity, and water once you arrive in your new home, so arrange with service providers to turn them on before you move in.
 Installation deposits and costs are possible as well.